←Back to blog

 Common mistakes

-The prize must be awarded personally to the applicant
+The award must be presented personally to the applicant or the team they are part of

 Insufficient evidence of the award’s significance